Nikon D3300 vs D850

-The Nikon D3300 and the Nikon D850 are two digital cameras that were revealed to the public, respectively, in January 2014 and July 2017.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D3300) and a full frame sensor.
-The D3300 has a resolution of 24 megapixel, whereas the D850 provides 45.4 MP.
+The Nikon D3300 and the Nikon D850 are two digital cameras that were officially introduced, respectively, in January 2014 and July 2017.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D3300) and a full frame (D850) sensor.
+The D3300 has a resolution of 24 megapixels, whereas the D850 provides 45.4 MP.

 An illustration of the physical size and weight of the Nikon D3300 and the Nikon D850 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D3300 – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is considerably larger (49 percent) than the Nikon D3300.
 Moreover, the D850 is substantially heavier (134 percent) than the D3300.
 It is noteworthy in this context that the D850 is splash and dust-proof, while the D3300 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the D850) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D3300).
 You can compare the optics available in the Nikon Lens Catalog.